LekoArts/gatsby-source-tmdb/README.md

 The plugin exposes some TMDb API options you can modify, e.g. [language][lang], [region][region] and [timezone][time].

 The `modules` option gives your control over the querying of data from the TMDb API.
 The names are the function names of [moviedb-promise][moviedb].
 By **default** all endpoints (which make sense) are inserted into the arrays. **Note:** Therefore the `modules` option can be used to minimize the data requested.
-See examples below.

 The following `gatsby-config` shows all available options with their default values.